-Regulatory guides, standard review plans, and interim staff guidance, are only reviewed by CRGR when concerns are raised during staff review regarding potential backfitting.
+RGs, standard review plans, and interim staff guidance, are only reviewed by CRGR when concerns are raised during staff review regarding potential backfitting.
 These documents are intended to provide acceptable approaches for licensees or applicants to meet NRC requirements, or for the NRC staff to confirm the adequacy of proposed approaches.
-Additionally, adopting new regulatory guides is intended to be voluntary for licensees and applicants.
-For limited instances where regulatory guides may result in potential backfits or new staff positions, the CRGR conducts a review.
+Additionally, adopting new RGs is intended to be voluntary for licensees and applicants.
+For limited instances where RGs may result in potential backfits or new staff positions, the CRGR conducts a review.